-But did your IT admin enable all the 285+ security settings present in Office 365, now known as Microsoft 365?
+But did your IT admin enable all the 285+ security settings in Office 365, now known as Microsoft 365?

 Through the unprotected printer.

-Most companies we start working with have no vulnerability management, and as a result, have no clue they can be easily hacked through any of them.
+Most companies we start working with have no vulnerability management, and as a result, they have no clue they can be easily hacked through any of them.

 They will then generate a plan to fix them and start working on the remediation process.

-The final step in our vulnerability assessment service is to build your whole vulnerability management program, with scanning automation, configuration scanning discovering configuration errors, and more.
+The final step in our vulnerability assessment service is to build your whole vulnerability management program with scanning automation, configuration scanning, discovering configuration errors, and more.

 Did you know it usually takes just a few minutes?